How do I become an archaeologist?

 ...and many more

-Where do archaeologist work?
+Where do archaeologists work?

-Archaeologist don't just dig holes, they can be found working for a wide range of employers including:
+Archaeologists can be found working for a wide range of employers including:

 - National Agencies such as Historic England, Historic Environment Scotland, Cadw and the Department for Communities